 Family Doctors Discuss Advantages of Using Cannabinoids

-As reported in The Portugal News, the Portuguese Association of General and Family Medicine (APMGF) promoted an online meeting of doctors to discuss the use of cannabinoids for pain relief.
-The focus is on people who continue to experience pain despite taking the maximum dosage of pain medication and on people with a low or no tolerance for pain medications.
+As reported in The Portugal News, the Portuguese Association of General and Family Medicine (APMGF) promoted an online meeting of doctors to discuss the use of cannabinoids.
+The focus is on people who continue to experience discomfort despite taking the maximum dosage of medication and on people with a low or no tolerance for medications.

 Though medical cannabis is legal, many doctors are not aware of its potential benefits for patients, and even when aware, some will not prescribe any cannabinoids.
 The meeting of family doctors is the beginning of a process to educate health professionals on cannabinoids’ risks and benefits, so they can knowledgeably respond to patient inquiries.

 The potential benefit of cannabinoids for medical purposes goes beyond drug replacement.
 Hugo Cordeiro, a physician at Santa Casa da Misericórdia do Porto and member of the Study Group at APMGF said,

 “Some studies show that cannabinoids even make it possible to reduce the doses of other types of substances that also have important side effects and at the same time improve the quality of life.”

 Dr. Cordeiro points out that cannabinoid substances are well researched by doctors around the world.
 For people living with chronic discomfort, it is difficult to enjoy life, and for many, it becomes an economic issue because they cannot work.
 If cannabinoids can bring any amount of relief, it makes sense for doctors to prescribe them for patients who can benefit the most.
 Some doctors even believe cannabinoids may have fewer side effects than traditional medicines.
 Dr. Raul Marques Pereira, coordinator of the Study Group at APMG, also believes that a wide group of patients may benefit.